DeepFoldProtein/EBA/analysis/pisces/README.md

 ### Benchmark against TM-vec and pLM-BLAST
-The code to run the TM-vec and pLM-BLAST on the same data can be found in [/scripts](https://git.scicore.unibas.ch/schwede/EBA/-/tree/main/analysis/pisces/scripts) as well.
+The code to run TM-vec and pLM-BLAST on the same data can be found in [/scripts](https://git.scicore.unibas.ch/schwede/EBA/-/tree/main/analysis/pisces/scripts) as well.
-However, in order to run it, bot TM-vec and pLM-BLAST need to be installed.
-Follow:
+However, in order to run it, both TM-vec and pLM-BLAST need to be installed.
+In order to do so, follow:
 * TM-vec [https://github.com/tymor22/tm-vec](https://github.com/tymor22/tm-vec)
 * pLM-BLAST [https://github.com/labstructbioinf/pLM-BLAST](https://github.com/labstructbioinf/pLM-BLAST)